thomas-tams/mlops_02476_project/reports/README.md

 > Answer:

 ---
-We used following services on Google Cloud:
+We used the following services on Google Cloud:

-Engine: For testing docker images run capabilities in a cloud environment (during development).
+Engine: For testing docker images and run capabilities in a cloud environment (during development).

-Bucket: For storing DVC data publicly as well as onnx models for evaluation/ prediction.
-For version control, backup and public availability.
+Bucket: For storing DVC data publicly as well as onnx models for evaluation/prediction, for version control, backup and public availability.

 Artifact Registry: For storing and accessing docker images in the cloud.

-Cloud Build: For building cloud docker images via github action calls in CI.
+Cloud Build: For building cloud docker images via GitHub actions calls in CI.

 Cloud Run: For hosting FastAPI backend and Streamlit frontend in the cloud for publicly available predictions.

 We played around with Vertex AI, however we never got it to work properly.

 ---